Which place is cheaper, Sarajevo or Amsterdam?

 Sarajevo is not always the best place to visit for a couple.
 Romance isn't the first thing that comes to mind when you think of Sarajevo, but the city has amazing food and world class cultural sights that will make for a truly rewarding trip.

-Backpackers and budget travelers come from all over the world to visit Amsterdam.
+With so many budget-friendly offerings, Amsterdam is extremely popular for backpackers.
 With it's party-hard personality and countless low price hostels, this city attracts its share of backpackers.
 Do note that many of the hostels aren't focused on quality, so make sure you understand what you're paying for.
 It may be worth booking a slightly more expensive room in a hotel.

 Visitors in Amsterdam can get around quickly with the extensive public transit system.
 The city has metros, trams, buses, and ferries that help you get around.
 Since this is the Netherlands, getting around by bike is very popular.

 The public transit in Sarajevo can get you to most places easily.
 It includes a tram, trolleybus, bus and minibus network.

 Amsterdam is an unbeatable place for its high level of walkability.
 Also, Sarajevo is not quite as popular, but is fairly good for its ease of walking around.

 It's very easy to get around on foot in Amsterdam.
 The historic parts of the city are very walkable and much of the city is best explored on foot.